Founder: Professor Carlos A. Brebbia

 Professor Dragan Poljak from the University of Split, Croatia, is an international expert on electromagnetic radiation and carries out research in this field.
-He is a Member of the WIT Board as well as Adjunct Professor at WIT.
 Prof Poljak has been awarded the National Prize for Sciences by the Croatian Committee of Science and Technology, sponsored by the National Parliament.
-He has numerous publications in his field, including several well known books.
+He has numerous publications in his field, including several well-known books.

 Professor Antonio Tadeu from the University of Coimbra has collaborated with the Institute in many conferences and publications.
 He is an expert in computational modelling and has applied techniques for the solution of structural, acoustic, fluid dynamics and many other problems.
 He has recently been awarded the prestigious George Green Medal for his research into Boundary Element Methods.